Rocky Linux Documentation¶

-- Content: translating content is, obviously, an ongoing (significant) task.
+- Content: translating content is an ongoing (significant) task.
 Not all content is translated into all languages yet.
 Any pages that have been translated (into the language selected) will be seen in the chosen language, those that have not will fall back to the default language English.
 If you want to contribute to the community through translations the documentation team would love to hear from you — see below for details.

 Not all functionality may be available in all languages, this is a limitation of the underlying MkDocs modules available.

-To open a page in the search results simply click (or tap on mobile) on the desired page in the list displayed.
+To open a page in the search results click (or tap on mobile) on the desired page in the list displayed.

 If this is your first time visiting the Rocky Linux Documentation site then likely you are new to Rocky Linux and you are itching to install it!
 No problem, jump on over to the Installing Rocky Linux page for detailed instructions.

 Did you find something missing?
 Did you find an error?
 Are you wondering how to create a document of your own, or how to fix things here?
 Remember how we said that you were the Rocky community?
-Well, that means that you are important to us and we want you to join us, if you like, and help make this documentation better.
-If you are interested in this, head over to our Contribution Guide to find out how you can do just that!
+That means that you are important to us and we want you to join us, if you like, and help make this documentation better.
+If you are interested in this, head over to our Contribution Guide to find out how you can do that!